mrjamiebowman/tsa/README.md

 An open-source modern .NET tool that audits, validates your application's configuration and environment — all with TSA-grade scrutiny.

-* TSA PreCheck - Fast scan to ensure essential config values are present (like connection strings, secrets, values, etc).
+* TSA Screen - Fast screen to ensure essential config values are present (like connection strings, secrets, values, etc).

 ---